How can we help you today?

 - For National Servicemen: SAF11 B, SPF11B and SCDF11 B

-- For Foreign Workers: Work Permit Identification Cards (issued from 3 May 1999), Employment Pass
+- For Foreign Workers: Work Permit Identification Cards (issued from 3 May 1999), ONE Pass, Employment Pass

 - Foreign Visitors: Passports, Student Pass, Dependent Pass